 O’Donnell resolved himself to make a number of operational changes in his organization.

-If you want employees to help you build your brand, then you have to understand how corporate decisions impact frontline staff.
-Employees — not you — are the ones with the real power to create branded experiences.
 Staying connected with employees isn’t something that you do once every five years.
 It should be part of your culture.
 You don’t have to go undercover and “spy” on your employees either.
 Just pull up a chair next to them and roll up your sleeves.
 You may be surprised how such a simple act can be so enlightening, and how appreciative staff can be.